choc1024/TuxNeurons/README.md

 # Contributing
 Please Star this project!
 If you have any ideas, bug fixes, etc please open an Issue, Pull Request or Discussion!

+If you want to donate, contact me (anonymous7546@duck.com), as... well, this entire project is being developed and maintained only by me and aparently no one is coming to help.